-Oblations, funeral-rites, and sacrifices Are a mere means of livelihood devised By sacerdotal cunning-nothing more.
-The three composers of the triple Veda Were rogues, or evil spirits, or buffoons.
+Oblations, funeral-rites, and sacrifices Are a mere means of livelihood devised By sacerdotal cunning-nothing more The three composers of the triple Veda Were rogues, or evil spirits, or buffoons.
 The recitation of mysterious words And jabber of the priests is simple nonsense. -SARVADARSANA-SANGRAHA.

-[London "East and West."
+[fondou "East and West."
 BUDDHIST ACTIVITY IN ENGLAND.

-There has been an increasing amount of general public interest in orientalism during the latter part of the century; and amongst the many revivals and upheavals, those of the orientals themselves, and occidental students of orientalism, one of the most important has been organized by a few zealous workers of the temperance cause in Japan, who, seeing the tide of materialism rapidly advancing, essay to stem the deluge of-to their minds-modern western scepticism and cynicism.
-The missionaries of the numerous and not too harmonious sects, criticised, and still comment on more adversely than kindly, native customs, ceremonies, rites, religious ideals, and inner life.
-The natives resent this, and they also go abroad and study for themselves the social life of the so-styled civilized countries.
+of general public interest in oriental- of that society are active and hopeful ism during the latter part of the century ; and amongst the many revivals in the amelioration of the condition of and upheavals, those of the orientals mankind. themselves, and occidental students of orientalism, one of the most important tion, dogmatism, or even hostile conhas been organized by a few zealous troversy, the propagandists assert that workers of the temperance cause in it is their desire "to recognise all that Japan, who, seeing the tide of material-ism rapidly advancing, essay to stem world as it is and making it better, the deluge of-to their minds-modern brighter, happier, to cheer the hopeless western scepticism and cynicism.
+The encourage the disappointed, helping missionaries of the numerous and not all to learn to help themselves, and then too harmonious sects, criticised, and help others needing that help, in restill comment on more adversely than turn. kindly, native customs, ceremonies, rites, religious ideals, and inner life.
+The natives resent this, and they also which are usually announced in some go abroad and study for themselves the of the Saturday and Sunday papers. social life of the so-styled civilized Orations, sermons, and lectures are decountries.

-As a result, the Home and Foreign Propaganda has been established, and a seminary has been founded in the ancient imperial capital of Kioto.
-Native and foreign members of the society, and its executive, include many scholarly personages-native gentlemenwho have studied abroad with the highest results ; also foreigners, some of whom have resided and studied in the Far East.
+As a result, the Home and Foreign Enlightenment.
+Propaganda has been established, and a seminary has been founded in the ancient imperial capital of Kioto.
+Native and foreign members of the society, and its executive, include many scholarly personages-native gentlemen- I think I could turn and live with animals, who have studied abroad with the highest results ; also foreigners, some of whom have resided and studied in the Far East.

 An active propapanda has been initiated in China, Europe, America, etc., and emissaries of it have been in India ; some are now also in Europe and America studying.
-There are selected students now devoting themselves to sanskrit, pali, etc., to the examination of ancient texts; and to the writings of westerns on the ancient religious literature of the Orient.
+There are se-lected students now devoting themselves to "skrit, pali, etc., to the examination of ancient texts; and to the writings of westerns on the ancient religious literature of the Orient.